Gaetano de Vito: Biography

 He joined the army during the World War I and distinguished himself as a sub-lieutenant in the Battle for Monte Grappa.
 He was awarded a Medal of Bronze and a Cross of War.
+Between the two World Wars he could no longer practice his profession of art teacher because of its opposition to fascist ideology.
+He was also proposed to be sent to "confino" (i.e. sent away from the city) for the same reason.
+During World War II, he served as a captain in the army with the role of commander of a local garrison.
+After the liberation of San Salvo from the Nazi occupation, he served as the mayor of San Salvo from 1943 to 1945.
+He was chosen for this role by the local allied force command in virtue of his ideological opposition to fascism.

-During World War II, he served as a captain in the army. he befriended the painter Luigi Martella, poet Romualdo Pantini, among the cultured salons of Vasto.
-During the 1950s and 1960s, he was named giudice conciliatore onorario of Vasto.
+He befriended the painter Luigi Martella, poet Romualdo Pantini, among the cultured salons of Vasto.
+During the 1950s and 1960s, he was named giudice conciliatore onorario (a particular kind of judge) of Vasto.

-After the war, he quite teaching and dedicated himself to painting rural scenes, inspired by Palizzi.
-He died in San Salvo.
+After the war, he permanently quitted teaching and dedicated himself to painting rural scenes, inspired by Palizzi.
+He died of a sudden heart attack in his home in San Salvo.